DATA PROTECTION WEBSITE

 (6) Browser used

-These purposes are also in our legitimate interests in data processing under Art.
+These purposes also constitute our legitimate interest in data processing in accordance with Art.
 6 para.
-1 p.
-1 point f of the GDPR and the analogous provisions pursuant to applicable data protection legislation.
+1 sentence 1 lit. f GDPR and the analogous provisions in accordance with the applicable data protection law.

-Data acquisition is essential for the provision of the website and the storage of data in log files is essential for operating the website.
-The user therefore has no right to object.
+The collection of data for the provision of the website and the storage of data in log files is absolutely necessary for the operation of the website.
+Consequently, there is no possibility for the user to object. - VI.
+USE OF COOKIES

-Our website makes use of cookies.
-Cookies are data records stored on the user's computer system in or by the Internet browser.
-If a user accesses a website, a cookie can be stored on the user's operating system.
-This cookie contains a characteristic character string that enables the browser to be clearly identified the next time the website is accessed.
+Our website uses cookies.
+Cookies are data records that are stored in the Internet browser or by the Internet browser on the user's computer system.
+When a user accesses a website, a cookie may be stored on the user's operating system.
+This cookie contains a characteristic string of characters that enables the browser to be uniquely identified when the website is called up again.

 We use cookies to make our website more user-friendly.
-Some elements of our website require the accessing browser to be identified if the user changes from one page to another.
+Some elements of our website require that the accessing browser can be identified even after a page change.

 The following data is stored and transmitted in the cookies: